Table of Contents

 1. Vulnerability to Document Forgery

 Fraudsters can easily create counterfeit documents that closely resemble authentic ones, making it difficult to detect fraudulent activity.
 This vulnerability undermines the entire verification process and exposes organizations to security risks.
+Document verification is one of the most commonly targeted methods for fraud, and failure to detect forged documents can lead to serious consequences.

 2. Susceptibility to Human Error and Bias